Sign In / Sign Out

 Q: What coursework do I need to take to meet the Child Life Council requirement for a “child life course taught by a Certified Child Life Specialist (CCLS)?”

 Play in Child Life (PRM 455) is an undergraduate course taught by a Child Life Specialist (CCLS).
 The course covers all the required applied areas of study, however, due the depth of the material, a pre-requisite course is required.
-Students interested in taking Play in Child Life must complete Foundations in Recreation Therapy (PRM 364).
-In addition, it is strongly recommended that students also complete Children Facing Healthcare Challenges (CDE 244).
-The combination of these three courses provides students with in depth review of Child Life Documents, scope of practice, impact of illness, injury and healthcare on patients and families, family-centered care, therapeutic play and preparation.
+This course is Children Facing Healthcare Challenges (CDE 244).
+The combination of these courses provides students with in depth review of Child Life Documents, scope of practice, impact of illness, injury and healthcare on patients and families, family-centered care, therapeutic play and preparation.

 Q: How do I enroll in these courses?